Best Open Back Headphones for Gaming – Compared and Reviewed

 - Audio Quality

-The products you will see below have been carefully selected based on prior knowledge, experience, community feedback, and a whole lot of research.
+The products below have been carefully selected based on prior knowledge, experience, testing, community feedback and in-depth research.

 To pick the headphones you will see today, we considered each product’s:

 The first thing we considered before deciding on whether a product will be included or not is the design.
-As this guide only focuses on open back headphones, the headset had to feature an open-back design in order to be considered.
+As this guide only focuses on open back headphones, the headset had to feature an open-back design in order to be shortlisted for analysis.

 Value for Money